 - Understanding of Trends: The third hallmark of successful rural communities is their attention to current and future trends particularly in the realm of technology and how these communities can harness these trends to their advantage.

-So to answer the original question, why did I return to the area, I answer with, because I believe there is an abundance of opportunity here, because I believe there are many people who also see those opportunities, and because I believe there is a part for me to play in bringing these opportunities to fruition.
+So to answer my original question, why did I return to the area, I answer with I believe there is an abundance of opportunity here.
+I believe there are many people who also see those opportunities.
+I believe there is a part for me to play in bringing these opportunities to fruition.